outdoorbits/case-for-little-backup-box/README.md

 6. 4 screws M2.5 x 20 mm for the case
 7. 8 screws M2.0 x 8 mm and nuts for the buttons
 8. Hot glue to stick the display

+##Customize drawing
+If you use different hardware components, you can adapt the drawing.<br>
+It's (relatively) easy to adjust dimensions:
+1. Open the FCStd file with freeCAD
+2. Open the "dim" spreadsheet in the tree view
+3. Change the appropriate dimensions
+4. Mark the respective body in the tree view (e.g. "Bottom")
+5. Export the stl file (File - export...)

 <br>
 <figure align="center">